JoeSmoePoe/REVISED/README.md

 Replace the values with your desired settings.
 <i>delay is used in seconds and you can use fractions</i>

+You can use the `config.json.example` file as an template.

 ### Step 4: Run the Script

 Run the script using Python, e.g., <code>py main.py</code>